Fauquier Institute: History

 In February 1887, the institute was purchased for $10,000 by Prof. Ayres of Marion, Alabama.
 Fleet returned to his prior home in Essex County, Virginia.
-George A. Bulter, A.M. was the school's principal in 1887; he previously had a private boarding school in Pottstown, Pennsylvania.
+George A. Bulter was the school's principal in 1887; he previously had a private boarding school in Pottstown, Pennsylvania.
 Major Robert P. Barry purchase the Fauquier Female Institute for $8,000 in July 1888.
 Barry leased the institute to Butler who operated the school with his wife, Adelaide, and their daughters Nellie and Edith.
-Butler remained principal of the institute until his death on August 7, 1908 at the age of 86 years.
+Butler remained principal of the institute until his death on August 7, 1908.

 In 1890, the school began opening as a summer resort for private boarding during the summer months.
 This was an attempt to balance the institute's budget.
 The Richmond Dispatch reported that the school had applicants for students from Puerto Rico and other distant locations in 1902.
 That year, the institute had its highest number of students in its history and had to turn away qualified students due to a lack of space.

 Miss Nellie V. Butler became the institute's principal after the death of her father, George Butler, operating it along with her sisters Alice and Edith.
 By 1912, the institute was a member of the Association of Colleges and Schools for Girls.
 The institute was purchased from Barry by local businessmen Joseph and Herman Ullman in 1915.
 Nellie and Alice Butler retired in 1923.
 Three teachers stayed and attempted to keep the school open.
 In 1923, Miss May Strother and Mrs. Katherine D. Carr took over the institute.
 In 1926, ads called the school the Fauquier Institute for Girls.

 Although sources suggest that the institute closed in either 1923 or 1925, it was advertised for the 65th session in the fall of 1926.
 In addition, the Virginia Division's Committee for Education of the United Daughters of the Confederacy gave a $100 scholarship for a student in the preparatory school or college for the 1927–28, 1928–29, and 1929–30 school years.
 Mrs. R. L. Kenner was institute's principal in the spring of 1928 and the director of a summer school at the institute in 1928.